 On a programme that lasts 3-4 days MIM students will be able to participate in specialised seminars and workshops as well as company visits along with students from our partner universities.

-Past mid-week trips have taken MIM students to Pforzheim University (Germany), Barcelona (Spain) and Poznan (Poland).
+Past mid-week trips have taken MIM students to Pforzheim University (Germany), Barcelona (Spain), Poznan (Poland) and Prague (Czech Republic).

-("*NOTE: some expenses may be subsidised; however, a contribution will be required from each participant.").
+("*NOTE: some expenses may be subsidized; however, a contribution will be required from each participant.").